midhun-sadanand/cs474-final-project/README.md

         3-pile Nim
         Dots and Boxes

-How to Run the Test Script
+**How to Run the Test Script**

     1. run "make" in terminal
     2. Usage: ./FinalProj [connectfour|nim|dotsandboxes]

-Brief Description of Final Project
+**Brief Description of Final Project**

     Our final project compares the performance of a minimax algorithm with and without alpha-beta pruning in solving simplified Connect Four, 3-row Nim, and simplified Dots and Boxes.
     We measure node evaluations and compute time.

-What Our Code Does
+**What Our Code Does**

-Results
+**Results**

-    Connect Four:   AB pruning improves Minimax algorithm by above 60% in node and time reduction 3-row Nim:      AB pruning improves Minimax algorithm by above 95% in node and time reduction Dots and Boxes: AB pruning improves Minimax algorithm by above 95% in node and time reduction
+    Connect Four:   AB pruning improves upon Minimax algorithm with over 60% reduction in nodes explored and time spent searching.
+    3-row Nim:      AB pruning improves upon Minimax algorithm with over 95% reduction in nodes explored and time spent searching
+    Dots and Boxes: AB pruning improves upon Minimax algorithm with over 95% reduction in nodes explored and time spent searching.